jk128/swarm-demo/README.md

 # TODO

 - bean validation
+- AT doesn't run from IDE coz of classloading problem :-(
 - filter or something which converts exceptions into pretty json objects including stack trace
 - dockerize build
 - add custom service locator based on consul health and tags